52nd (London) Heavy Anti-Aircraft Regiment, Royal Artillery: Burma

 The important airfield at Meiktila was captured by IV Corps on 20 February and turned into a defended 'box' against enemy counter-attacks, and 52nd HAA Rgt was transferred from XXXIII to IV Corps, with 271 Bty moving in to reinforce the box.

 As the British advance gained momentum, IV Corps' two divisions, 5th and 17th (Indian), began leap-frogging forwards.
 155 and 271 Batteries of 52nd HAA Rgt accompanied 5th Division, while 159 Bty went with 17th Division.
 The HAA guns were mainly used in the ground role, but when the advance reached Payagyi and Pegu, only 70 miles from Rangoon, the airfield complex and the bridge over the Sittang River required AA cover, for which 271 Bty was deployed against small and scattered air raids.

 When Rangoon fell in early May, 24th AA Bde took over responsibility for its air defence, and 52nd HAA Rgt deployed its 24 3.7-inch guns to defend the docks, airfield and oil installations.
 It remained there when 24 AA Bde was replaced by 3 Indian AA Bde in June.
 The AA defence role at Rangoon ended in September 1945 and 52nd HAA Rgt was withdrawn.
 All the British regiments were on their way home by October.

 The regiment's former 154 (London) HAA Battery had been converted into Medium Artillery (as part of 63 Medium Battery) in July 1944 and assigned to 87 Medium Regt.
-It remained in Burma when the rest of 87 Medium Regt returned to India, and on 17 August 1945 it rejoined 52 HAA Regt.
+It remained in Burma when the rest of 87 Medium Regt returned to India and, on 17 August 1945, it rejoined 52 HAA Regt.
 It was apparently placed in suspended animation by 1946; the whole regiment with 155, 159 and 271 Btys followed it into suspended animation in the UK on 17 February 1946, completing the process by 10 March.

 Postwar

 The regiment was reconstituted in the TA in 1947 as 452 (London) HAA Regiment at Acton in 67 AA Bde (the prewar 41 AA Bde).
-In 1954 it absorbed 454 (City of London) HAA Regiment, and the following year amalgamated with 453/488 (City of London) and 497 (Hammersmith) HAA Regiments in 33 AA Bde.
+In 1954, it absorbed 454 (City of London) HAA Regiment, and the following year it was amalgamated with 453/488 (City of London) and 497 (Hammersmith) HAA Regiments in 33 AA Bde.
 The combined regiment retained the number 452, with the following organisation: